Kłodzko Land: Prussian rule

-Czech claims
+Interbellum and World War II

-From a traditional Czech perspective, Kłodzko Land was culturally and traditionally a part of Bohemia, although the region has been a part of the Lower Silesia region since its conquest by the Kingdom of Prussia in 1742/63.
+From a traditional Czech perspective, Kłodzko Land was culturally and traditionally a part of Bohemia, although the region has been a part of the Lower Silesia region since its conquest by the Kingdom of Prussia in 1742.
 Referred to as "Little Prague", the Kłodzko Valley region on the Nysa Kłodzka river was the focus of several attempts to reincorporate the area into Czechoslovakia, one of several Polish–Czechoslovak border conflicts.

 After the defeat of the German Empire in World War I, the newly established First Czechoslovak Republic raised claims to Kłodzko Land, that were however rejected in the 1919 Treaty of Versailles.
 While the area remained with the Free State of Prussia and the Weimar Republic, the Czechoslovak government had extended border fortifications erected around the Kłodzko Land just after the Nazi seizure of power in 1933.
 With the 1938 Munich Agreement, however, these security measures became obsolete.

 During World War II, the Germans operated several subcamps of the Gross-Rosen concentration camp and forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp for Allied POWs in the region.
+The Kłodzko Fortress housed a prison administered by the Reich Ministry of Justice and Wehrmacht.
+Both civilians and Allied POWs were imprisoned there.
+In January and February 1945, German-organized death marches and transports of prisoners from other locations passed through the region to Kłodzko, and many were then sent further west to Bautzen.

 The last Czech attempt to capture the region occurred at the end of World War II, when Czechoslovak forces tried to annex the area on behalf of the Czech minority present in the western part of the Kłodzko Valley known as the "Czech Corner".
 Pressure brought on by the Soviet Union led to a ceasing of military operations, with the remaining German population and the Czech minority being expelled to Germany and Czechoslovakia.
 With most of the former Silesia province, Kłodzko Land passed to Poland in 1945.

+Modern Poland

 According to canon law of the Roman Catholic Church, the area remained part of the Roman Catholic Archdiocese of Prague until 1972.

-The region suffered during the 1997 Central European flood.
+The region suffered during the 1997 and 2024 Central European floods.